Nourhaan/XIOT_Task/README.md

 Project instruction :
 - open design using proteus
 - open C file usinng AtmlStudio and dubug it using f7 key
-- double click on ATmega328P in proteus simulation and browse to select the hex file of C file [it's created after dubugging the C file ]
+- double click on ATmega328P in proteus simulation and browse to select the hex file of C file [it's created after dubugging the C file ] and i have attached the hex file so you can use it directly.
 - run the simulation, and if the virtual terminal is not appeared, right click on it and choose Virtual Terminal option
 - press the switch to Turn the Led ON or OFF ,the State of the Led will be displayed on the virtual terminal
 - the temperature will be displayed on PORTB in its Binary Formula usind leds and on Virtual Terminal